jwl-7/c0de_gr1nd/python_explanations/sorted_array_remove_dups.md

 # Delete Duplicates from a Sorted Array
 Given a sorted array, remove all the duplicates.
+Return the number of valid elements after removal.
 Don't use built-in functions.

 ## Examples
 ```